For daily wit & wisdom, sign up for the Almanac newsletter.

 When to See January’s Full Moon

-January’s full Wolf Moon reaches peak illumination on Friday, January 6, at 6:09 P.M.EST.
-At a full Moon, the Moon is located on the opposite side of the Earth to the Sun so the face of the Moon facing towards the Earth will be completely illuminated by the Sun’s rays.
+January’s full Wolf Moon reaches peak illumination on Thursday, January 25, 2024, at 12:54 P.M.EST.
+At a full Moon, the Moon is located on the opposite side of the Earth to the Sun, so the face of the Moon facing towards the Earth will be entirely illuminated by the Sun’s rays.
 Look for the Moon to rise from the northeastern horizon around sunset that evening.